As deadly virus reminds the world of SARS, China seeks to stop scare from becoming political crisis | The Japan Times

 After three weeks of revelations about a mysterious strain of coronavirus first detected in central China, President Xi Jinping stepped in personally Monday to order “all-out prevention and control efforts.”
-The government convened a series of task force meetings while a social media account affiliated with the Communist Party’s top law enforcement body warned that officials who withheld information would be “nailed on the pillar of shame for eternity.”
+The government convened a series of task-force meetings, and a social media account affiliated with the Communist Party’s top law enforcement body warned that officials who withheld information would be “nailed on the pillar of shame for eternity.”

-The high-level response came as China’s internet flooded with worried comparisons between the disease and an outbreak of SARS that killed 800 people across Asia 17 years ago.
-China’s delay in reporting that earlier outbreak was blamed for allowing the disease to spread unchecked, and fueled suspicions about public health protections in the world’s most populous country.
+The high-level response came as China’s internet flooded with worried comparisons between the disease and the SARS outbreak that killed 800 people across Asia 17 years ago.
+China’s delay in reporting that outbreak was blamed for allowing the disease to spread unchecked and fueled suspicions about public health protections in the world’s most populous country.

+Now the first confirmed infections of health workers — suggesting that the pathogen is highly infectious — have prompted the World Health Organization to raise it to a risk level on par with SARS.

+China confirmed Wednesday that 440 people have been infected domestically — up by more than 100 from the previous day — and acknowledged that the outbreak, which has already killed nine, is rapidly spreading within its borders.
+All the deaths have occurred in Hubei province, whose capital is Wuhan.

 “China’s leaders had to upgrade the security level of the crisis to ensure the stability of Chinese society and also because of China’s international reputation,” said Wang Peng, associate research fellow at Renmin University’s Chongyang Institute for Financial Studies.
 “The virus has the potential to negatively impact China’s image.”

 Governments around the world were taking precautions to prevent the disease’s spread.
-Prime Minister Shinzo Abe, whose country is a favorite destination of Chinese tourists, on Tuesday pledged increased quarantines and testing at ports of entry, while U.S. officials instituted screenings in New York, Los Angeles and San Francisco.
+In Tokyo, Prime Minister Shinzo Abe, whose country is a favorite destination of Chinese tourists, on Tuesday pledged increased quarantines and testing at ports of entry.
+U.S. officials last week instituted screenings in New York, Los Angeles and San Francisco.
+Singapore, a global travel hub, started screening all passengers arriving on flights from China on Wednesday.

 The Communist Party faces deep skepticism over its commitment to oversight following a number of high-profile incidents over the past few decades.
 Besides SARS, Chinese leaders have come under fire for their response to a contaminated milk scandal in 2008, a high-speed train crash in 2011 and revelations about bad vaccines in 2018.